moasifk/ds-algos/section-3/README.md

 - O(log N) Logarithmic- usually searching algorithms have log n if they are sorted (Binary Search)
 - O(n) Linear- for loops, while loops through n items
 - O(n log(n)) Log Liniear- usually sorting operations
-- O(n^2) Quadratic- every element in a collection needs to be compared to ever other element.
-Two
+- O(n^2) Quadratic - every element in a collection needs to be compared to ever other element.
+Two nested loops
-## Nested loops
 - O(2^n) Exponential- recursive algorithms that solves a problem of size N
 - O(n!)
 Factorial- you are adding a loop for every element
 - Iterating through half a collection is still O(n)